-- 1. is relating to the drawing of conclusion, inference and criticism of the analysed financial data.
+- 1. ..... is relating to the drawing of conclusion, inference and criticism of the analysed financial data. - 2.
+To reduce the complexity of the financial statements, the figures of the financial statements should be approximated to the .....

 9.3 Types of Financial Statement Analysis